Map 3D Toolset in Autodesk AutoCAD | Features

 Create topologies to perform useful calculations, such as identifying customers downstream from a faulty pump.

-Use robust functionalities, including buffers, overlay and spatial queries, to analyse data.
+Use robust functionalities, including buffers, overlay, and spatial queries, to analyze data.

 In this study, the Map 3D toolset boosted productivity by up to 60%,* bringing significant time savings to common mapping design tasks in AutoCAD.